SimonSiefke/gradle-java-example/kmeans/src/main/java/kmeans/elkan/README.md

         if a' != a[n] then                                  # when the closest cluster index hasn't changed q[a'] <- q[a'] - 1                                # update cluster size
           q[a[n]] <- q[a[n]] + 1                            # update cluster size
-          for d=1 to D do                                   # update cluster sum for each dimension c'[a'][d] <- c'[a'][d] - x[n][d]                # update cluster sum for each dimension
+          for d=0 to D-1 do                                 # update cluster sum for each dimension c'[a'][d] <- c'[a'][d] - x[n][d]                # update cluster sum for each dimension
             c'[a[n]][d] <- c'[a[n]][d] + x[n][d]            # update cluster sum for each dimension

-    for k=1 to K do                                         # assign each cluster center to the average of its points c* <- c[k]                                            # store old center for later for d=1 to D do
+    for k=0 to K-1 do                                       # assign each cluster center to the average of its points c* <- c[k]                                            # store old center for later for d=0 to D-1 do
         c[k][d] <- c'[k][d]/q[k]                            # cluster sum divided by cluster size
 ```